 Sensemaking and Wayfinding

-The Key to Succeeding in a Complex World
+The Key to Succeeding in a Complex World:

 Spark uses––among other strategies––sensemaking and wayfinding to help our clients understand problems and map solutions.
 And we keep strategic doing in mind as we carry out each approach.
 All our processes are built to ensure your organization can stay agile and innovative as new information comes your way.
+However, we lead with purpose and intent, not tools or technology.

 Sensemaking: Understanding Environments